canadalearningcode/llc-html-css-one-page/README.md

 #Ladies Learning Code

-##Intro to HTML & CSS: Building a one-page website
+##HTML & CSS for Beginners: Learn to Build a One Page Website From Scratch

 A full day introductory HTML & CSS workshop.
 This workshop covers HTML and CSS basics and is intended for complete beginners.